2011 Scottish Conservatives leadership election

 The 2011 Scottish Conservatives leadership election was an internal party election to choose a new leader of the Scottish Conservatives, who at the time were the third-largest political party in the devolved Scottish Parliament.
 Ruth Davidson was declared the winner of the contest on 4 November 2011 and succeeded Annabel Goldie.
-The election was triggered when incumbent party leader Annabel Goldie resigned her position on 9 May 2011, after her party's self-described 'disappointing' result in the 2011 Scottish Parliament election, where the Conservatives were reduced from 17 seats to 15.
+The election was triggered when incumbent party leader Annabel Goldie resigned her position on 9 May 2011, following her party's self-described 'disappointing' result in the 2011 Scottish Parliament election, where the Conservatives were reduced from 17 seats to 15.

 However, a commission headed by Lord Sanderson in 2010 had outlined the need for a leadership election directly after the 2011 elections, and had been critical of the party's then-current leadership and conduct.
 Four candidates stood in the contest, all of whom were MSPs: Ruth Davidson, Murdo Fraser, Jackson Carlaw and Margaret Mitchell.
 The contest sparked intense debate within the party, with Fraser standing on a platform of disbanding the Scottish Conservatives in favour of establishing a wholly new, centre-right Scottish party, which would be autonomous but allied to the Conservative Party in England and Wales.
 His idea was rejected by his three opponents; however, it had support from over half of the MSP group.
 After a ballot using the single transferable vote method, Davidson defeated Fraser by a margin of 566 votes.

 Background

 The Sanderson Commission

-After the 2010 UK general election, David Cameron's Conservatives were the largest party and subsequently formed a government through a coalition with the Liberal Democrats.
+Following the 2010 general election, David Cameron's Conservatives were the largest party and subsequently formed a government through a coalition with the Liberal Democrats.
 In Scotland, however, the party had gained no seats, and David Mundell remained the party's only Scottish MP.
 A committee then was established to analyse the situation, headed by Lord Sanderson, with Lord Forsyth also contributing.

 The Sanderson Commission outlined these recommendations: